Modic changes: Diagnosing Modic changes

 The proof of an ongoing pathologic process in a Modic change has been documented by SPECT analysis [Isotope scanning using single positron emission computerized tomography], combined with high-resolution CT imaging.
 This method has shown high metabolic activity in 96.1% of endplates with Modic change type I and 56% with Modic change type 2.

 Modic changes have been observed in dogs.

 Treatment

 Exercise and surgery alone are ineffective treatments for patients with Modic changes

 The most commonly recommended treatment for long-lasting pain in the lower back are exercises and fitness training usually under the supervision of a qualified clinician.
 This treatment does help the vast majority of back pain patients but does not have a pain-relieving effect on Modic changes or pain from Modic changes.

-Modic changes are also an independent predictive marker for poor clinical outcomes, meaning that conventional treatments such as strength training, manipulations, physiotherapy, acupuncture, and surgery do not reduce the pain of individuals with Modic changes.
+Modic changes are also an independent predictive marker for poor clinical outcomes, meaning that conventional treatments such as strength training, manipulations, physiotherapy, and surgery do not reduce the pain of individuals with Modic changes.